 Many of our forward-looking statements include discussions of trends and anticipated developments under the "Management's Discussion and Analysis of Financial Condition and Results of Operations" section of this Quarterly Report on Form 10-Q. In some cases, you can identify forward-looking statements by terminology such as the use of "may," "will," "should," "expects," "plans," "anticipates," "believes," "estimates," "projects," "intends," "predicts," "potential," or "continue" and similar expressions, or the negative of those expressions.
 These forward-looking statements include, among other things, our beliefs or expectations relating to our business strategy, growth strategy, market price, brand portfolio and product performance, the seasonality of our business, our results of operations and financial condition, our Securities and Exchange Commission ("SEC") filings, enhancing internal controls and remediating material weaknesses.
 These forward-looking statements are not guarantees of our future performance and involve risks, uncertainties, estimates and assumptions that are difficult to predict.
 Therefore, our actual outcomes and results may differ materially from those expressed in these forward-looking statements.
+You should not place undue reliance on any of these forward-looking statements.
 Further, any forward-looking statement speaks only as of the date hereof, unless it is specifically otherwise stated to be made as of a different date.
 We undertake no obligation to further update any such statement to reflect new information, the occurrence of future events or circumstances or otherwise.